KhronosGroup/OpenXR-Registry/README.md

 reference pages, and reference cards.
 The sources for these documents are found in the separate <https://github.com/KhronosGroup/OpenXR-Docs> repository; this repository is used as a backing store for the web view of the registry at
 <https://www.khronos.org/registry/OpenXR/> .
-Commits to the master branch of
+Commits to the `main` branch of
 OpenXR-Registry will be reflected in the web view.

+*NOTE:* As of 2021-07-25, the default branch of OpenXR-Registry has been renamed to `main`.

 Interesting files in this repository include: